rohan-paul/monsterapi_test/README.md

 📌 And all the above steps are without writing a single line of code.

-📌 Recently they finetuned Mistral-7B using the "no-robots" dataset and the finetuned model outperformed the base model on various benchmarks.
+📌 Recently, they finetuned Mistral-7B using the "no-robots" dataset and the finetuned model outperformed the base model on various benchmarks.
 The entire model finetuning cost was less than a cup of coffee.

 -----